alanpich/tvImagePlus/docs/getting-started.md

 ## The cropping tool

 When using an *Image+* TV, you could select an image exactly the same way as in a normal *Image* TV.
-Once an image is selected, a cropping window is displayed and you could select the area of the image to use.
+Once an image is selected, a cropping window is displayed, and you could select the area of the image to use.
 The original image is not changed and so you can upload a single image, and re-use it in several places at different sizes (and crops with multiple Image+ TVs) around the site.